Automation Systems

 High amounts of energy are involved in these processes, potentially damaging the product or the machine itself if not controlled properly.
 Industrial robots are used to control the cutting path of the machine accurately.
 The right cutting speed, stream stability, and accurate control of machine parameters such as power, pressure, and flow rate are properly maintained using digital industrial robots.

-Industrial robots are classified according to their arm configuration.
-A robotic arm is composed of links and joints.
-Varying the number and type of these two components yields robots with different configurations.
-Below are the six types of industrial robots.
+Industrial robots are categorized based on their arm configuration, which consists of links and joints.
+By altering the number and type of these components, robots can be configured in various ways.
+Below are the six main types of industrial robots.

 The name Cartesian is derived from the three-dimensional Cartesian coordinate system, which consists of X, Y, and Z axes.
 Cartesian robots are the simplest robotic system since their operation may only involve translational movements.
 They are suitable for applications that only require movement at right angles without the need for angular translations.